GistNoesis/OpenDogSimulator/README.md

 Install :

-- You'll need pybullet
+- You'll need pybullet and numpy
 - Then you can play and try make the robot walk.
-- For reinforcement learning you will need openai gym, tensorflow and pycma
+- For reinforcement learning you will need openai gym, tensorflow and pycma (for ES), tensorforce (for PPO)

 Run :